How to Search the AAE Directory

 Search Results

-Each time you click “Search,” a refined list of AAE members who match ALL of your dropdown and keyword criteria will appear.
+Each time you click “Search,” a refined list of AAE members who match all of your dropdown and keyword criteria will appear.
 Results appear in random order.

-What you see in initial search results are the business cards of editors who match your search criteria.
+What you see in search results are the business cards of editors who match your search criteria.
 Each provides an editor’s name, one-line summary, location, and a link to their website if they have one.

 Refine or Expand Your Search